Environmental Sciences and Engineering Graduate Application FAQ

 Don’t write too much – a maximum of two pages is the advice we give students.

-Q: You said I needed an advisor to be admitted (for the PhD this is most important; for master’s degrees, less so).
+Q: You said I needed an advisor to be admitted (for the PhD this is most important; for the MS/MSPH/MPH, less so, and for the MSEE, not important).
 Can I get in touch with a faculty member in advance?

 A: Certainly.
 Some faculty, however, get a lot of emails from prospective students, and may choose not to reply.
 Some prefer that you apply, first.
 In any case, you should include a resume and make sure any communication you have with them is respectful, concise and only includes relevant information.